fchmainy/k8s-trainings-101/README.md

 ## Capture the Flag
 Of course, if there is a challenge, there will be a winner (I did not mention anything about a price though)!
-Please go create a user account on http://ctfd.f5demolabs.org and start playing.
+Please go create a user account on [Capture the K8S Flag](http://ctfd.f5demolabs.org) and start playing.

 But we will never leave you alone:
 	- cheat-sheet: